RhinoSecurityLabs/amazon-ssm-agent/README.md

 # Fork Changes

-*Note: this is not intended for production use*
+*Note: this is not intended for production use and has only been tested on linux*

 This fork is a hack to get amazon-ssm-agent running as an unprivileged user for the purposes of SSM Session Manager.
 This is useful if you want to hide traffic over a commonly used AWS service, but don't have root on an instance, or don't want to interfere with an already